A range of opportunities to learn, do more and stay safe through SAAA education

 A schedule of dates for the course, held generally in at least once in each State each year, is published from time to time.
 One course usually coincides with SAAA’s annual National Fly-In event.

 Course attendance can be purchased through the SAAA online Shop.
-Alternatively, enquiries can be made through SAAA’s Head Office.
-An online refresher course is under development.
+Alternatively, bookings can be made with assistance from our Member Support Services team.

 Generally speaking, and whilst we understand the commitment to time and travel required for Members to attend classroom courses, we do encourage this as the learning process benefits from dialogue, discussion and sharing of experiences.